How To Use Tab Responsibly

 As you’re learning each chunk, test yourself by playing through it without looking at the tab.
 If you find that you’re unable to remember it, then consider shortening the length of the chunk you’re trying to learn.
 As you continue to do this, you will find the amount you can remember will grow.

 Step 4: Play the song with an external timekeeping device.

+If available, you can also use a backup track with the chord changes.
 Here’s a sample of the backup track for Blue Ridge Cabin Home from the Breakthrough Banjo course.

 (RELATED: You’ll note that these are “Brainjo level 2” arrangements.
 Click here for more information on what the Brainjo levels mean.)

 You’ll notice that the tablature disappears after I’ve played through the song once, which is by design!
 The goal is for you play through the song without the tab: